akshayrdeodhar/akshayrdeodhar.github.io/about/index.md

 consider joining the team the next time they conduct inductions!
 CSAT has got really cool stuff going on.

-Besides this, the other fun things in undergrad that I loved doing was [hacking xv6](https://github.com/akshayrdeodhar/xv6-kthreads), building an AI chess game, whom I named "[Trillian](https://github.com/akshayrdeodhar/trillian)" (a Hitch-Hiker's Guide to the Galaxy reference), and my [brief tryst](https://github.com/akshayrdeodhar/sicp) with the charms of Functional Programming and Scheme when I was young and carefree.
+Besides this, the other things from undergrad that I loved doing were [hacking xv6](https://github.com/akshayrdeodhar/xv6-kthreads), building an AI chess game, whom I named "[Trillian](https://github.com/akshayrdeodhar/trillian)" (a Hitch-Hiker's Guide to the Galaxy reference), and my [brief tryst](https://github.com/akshayrdeodhar/sicp) with the charms of Functional Programming and Scheme when I was young and carefree.

 This is a personal website, but it is also my blog- the posts are scattered and mostly not deeply CS related, but hey!
 Other stuff is fun too!
 If you want to